 Our day shoot rate for example is for an 8 hour period including travel time for a self operating camera operator, camera equipment, lights and sound is £400 per day.
 Add Director at £350 per day.
 Add Sound boom operator at £150 per day.
 The number of people needed is pre chosen according to the complexity of the job, so now you can see how the costs build up to get the video “in the can.”

-We move then onto the post production stage where we have to bring our camera footage into an editing system sort it all into categories and then match it with the script or storyline.
 This is again £400 per day and a good editor can often make a good film out of what could be relatively poor source material (which may have for instance already been shot outside our control).
 The clips are then adjusted to find the golden nuggets in each clip.
 Sound effects, music or graphics are added and colour correction and sound sweetening take place at this stage.
 A draft edit is submitted for approval and any final changes are then made, and we move on to the delivery medium such as DVD’s or upload to the web.